ahmed12gh/notes/Medical School/Pre Medidical school/Genetices.md

 When the individual carries a genetic model which are not symmetric factors such as ==Tt==, it is said that the individual is **heterogeneous** or **hybrid** **(Heterozygous)** .

----
 ### Types of relations between dominant traits
 - complete dominance : means only one One trait only shows in the phenotype of the organism such as a flower showing red color only ==Rr== .
 - co-dominant : means both dominant  traits from both parents are shown in the offsping  eg. a flowr having blue and red petels ==RB==.
-- Incomplete (blend): in whihch the flower become purple .z
+- Incomplete (blend): in whihch the flower become purple .